PromptPerfect Alternatives in 2026 — 5 Free Prompt Optimizers

 4. Anthropic Console Workbench

-Anthropic's Console has a Workbench feature that lets you build and test prompts for Claude models.
-The key advantage over other playgrounds is the system prompt panel with explicit variable slots — you can define input variables and test multiple values without rewriting the prompt.
+Anthropic's Console has a Workbench feature.
+It lets you build and test prompts for Claude models.
+The best thing about it is the system prompt panel.
+You can set up input variables and try many different values without rewriting the prompt each time.

 Price: Free with an Anthropic account (requires API credits for testing).